openobserve/eks-openobserve/README.md

-# eks-openobserve
+# OpenObserve Installation guide for Amazon EKS

-Guide on installing OpenObserve on Amazon EKS
+This guide will help you install OpenObserve on Amazon EKS.

 ## Install eksctl and create an EKS cluster (Skip if EKS cluster already exists)